 What degree of blindness is considered a disability?

-Legal blindness is when you cannot correct your vision above 20/200 in your better eye.
-That means you need to stand 20 feet away to see an object most people can see from 200 feet away.
+Legal blindness occurs when one cannot correct vision above 20/200 in the better eye.
+That means one needs to stand 20 feet away to see an object most people can see from 200 feet away.
 The Social Security Administration considers legal blindness a disability.

 You have